 It’s important to match the size of your dog and the size of the toothbrush.
 For a small dog, you may want to use a finger toothbrush, a baby toothbrush, or even a simple strip of gauze.

 Make sure to clean the toothbrush after each use.
-It is also recommended for each dog to have their own toothbrush so not to spread any infections from one dog to the other.
+It is also recommended for each dog to have their own toothbrush so as not to spread any infections from one dog to the other.

 Toothbrushes should be replaced every 6 months at the very least.
 Get a new toothbrush for your dog as soon as you notice any bristols getting worn out or loose.